alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 $coach\rightarrow 0$, then the sum of probabilities between a measurement with "lap\" ($2/11 + 7/11 = 9/11$) is not the same as with a measurement through "file\" ($43/44 + 1/44 = 1$).
 But an identical
-distribution is what defines possibilistc non-signallity, showing it still does not hold in our case.
+distribution is what defines possibilistic non-signallity, showing it still does not hold in our case.
 And as such, one major issue arises: the instability of the corpus.
 It is extremely unlikely for probabilities to magically show patterns in their repeated sums.
 Furthermore, suppose, fixing a corpus, that we find a non-signalling system.
-Adding or removing a single word could break the harmony between the distributions, making it signalling.
+Adding or removing a single word to that corpus could break the harmony between the distributions, making it signalling.
 Even more problematic, what would happen if we did it all again, with a much smaller sample?
 Well, things might not change, but some attested combinations might